Peer-To-Peer Car Rental Insurance

 If I rent a car through a peer-to-peer car-sharing service, am I covered under my own insurance?

 You will have to check your own auto insurance policy since terms differ greatly.
 However, many car insurance companies exclude coverage if you’re using a peer to peer vehicle.
 According to Gusner, the policy would simply state that all third-party rentals are excluded.
 It may not provide coverage for any motor vehicle that is operated, maintained, or used as part of a personal vehicle sharing program.
 They would also state that personal sharing programs or ride-sharing activities of any kind are not included under their liability, medical payments, physical damage coverages, and uninsured motorist coverage.
 You should take note of these and always carefully read your policy.
 It is important to be aware since traditional car rentals are generally covered under a personal policy.

-A lot of auto insurance companies have this kind of language included in their policies for the last several years.
+A lot of auto insurance companies have had this kind of language included in their policies for the last several years.
 If you are unsure if there is indeed coverage, we recommend you to contact and discuss it for clarification.
 This is important to know before renting since some car-sharing networks operate knowing that a renter’s policy would eventually pay some of the costs involved in the case of the renter damaging the car they booked.

 If I rent out my car through a peer-to-peer car-sharing program, does my insurance cover the car?